-Items 1 through 5, staff recommends approval based on findings a through p with the following stipulations:
+Items 1 through 3, staff recommends approval based on findings a through n with the following stipulations:

 - i.
-That the applicant submits a detailed architectural salvage plan detailing elements of the existing 1-story building that will be salvaged for re-use based on finding c. - ii.
-That the applicant provides dimensions for the total setback for the rear addition based on finding d. - iii.
-That the applicant submits a demolition and architectural salvage plan detailing the proposal for material and window removal based on finding f. - iv.
-That the applicant submits final material specifications for fully wood windows and doors on the rear addition to staff for review and approval prior to the issuance of a Certificate of Appropriateness based on finding i.
+That the applicant incorporates the façade details of the existing 1-story structure, including the roofline and parapets, in the proposed reconstruction based on findings c and k and submits updated elevation drawings to staff for review and approval prior to the issuance of a Certificate of Appropriateness. - ii.
+That the applicant submits a detailed architectural salvage plan detailing any elements of the existing 1-story building that will be salvaged for re-use based on finding c. - iii.
+That the applicant reduces the overall massing of the proposed east side addition or sites the addition significantly behind the front façade wall plane based on finding d.
+The applicant is required to submit updated site plans and elevation drawings to staff for review and approval prior to the issuance of a Certificate of Appropriateness. - iv.
+That the applicant submits the setback of the third story of the rear addition from the front façade to staff for review prior to the issuance of a Certificate of Appropriateness based on finding e. - v.
+That the applicant updates the cladding material for the proposed south (rear) and west elevations of the rear addition to match the existing masonry veneer based on finding f and submits updated elevation drawings and final material specifications to staff for review and approval prior to the issuance of a Certificate of Appropriateness. - vi.
+That the applicant submits a demolition and architectural salvage plan detailing the proposal for material and window removal based on finding g. - vii.
+That the applicant proposes windows of traditional proportions and submits updated elevation drawings to staff for review and approval prior to the issuance of a Certificate of Appropriateness based on findings h and i. - viii.
+That the applicant submits final material specifications for the storefront window and door system of the third story of the rear addition to staff for review and approval prior to the issuance of a Certificate of Appropriateness based on finding 1. - ix.
+That the applicant submits final material specifications for fully wood windows and doors on the rear addition to staff for review and approval prior to the issuance of a Certificate of Appropriateness based on finding j.
 Windows must be fully wood and should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
 An alternative window material may be proposed, provided that the window features meeting rails that are no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and an architecturally appropriate sill detail.
 Window track components must be painted to match the window trim or be concealed by a wood window screen set within the opening.
 Faux divided lites are not permitted.